top of page

 WHAT IF MY SONG IS NOT VERY LONG?
 (EXAMPLE UNDER 2 MINUTES)

-No. As long as the music is out of the learning notes stage and can be played at a steady tempo it is expectable to play it as a piece in progress.
+No. As long as the music is out of the learning notes stage and can be played at a steady tempo it is acceptable to play it as a piece in progress.

 DO I NEED TO BRING MY HARP?

 Not for the first evaluation as it will be held in an all virtual setting.
-We are able to hold the second evaluation in person and there will be a lever and pedal harp available for participants to play.
+For the second evaluations, there will be a lever and pedal harp available for participants to play.
 You are welcome to bring your own harp instead for the second evaluation if you are more comfortable playing on it instead.
 We ask that if you are bringing a harp please arrive early to get your harp unloaded and possibly tuned, so we can stay on schedule

 DO I NEED TO BE AN AHS MEMBER TO PARTICIPATE?